statisticalbiotechnology/quandenser-pipeline/README.md

 [![https://www.singularity-hub.org/static/img/hosted-singularity--hub-%23e32929.svg](https://www.singularity-hub.org/static/img/hosted-singularity--hub-%23e32929.svg)](https://singularity-hub.org/collections/2356)

 ## How to install
-Go to releases and download ''Quandenser_pipeline.sh'' and run the shell script.
+Go to releases and download *Quandenser_pipeline.sh* and run the shell script.
 The shell script will handle the rest!

 ## Usage
-Go to the directory where ''Quandenser_pipeline.sh'' is installed and run the command
+Go to the directory where *Quandenser_pipeline.sh* is installed and run the command

     ./Quandenser_pipeline.sh